 Alpha Lipoic Acid (ALA)

 Alpha Lipoic Acid (ALA) is a naturally occurring compound found in the body and in some foods.
-Much like silymarin, it has powerful antioxidant and anti-inflammatory activities in the liver.
+Much like silymarin, it has powerful antioxidant activities in the liver and supports healthy levels of inflammation.
 Alpha Lipoic Acid helps to neutralize free radicals and protect the liver from oxidative damage [7].
-ALA has also been shown to have anti-inflammatory properties, and by reducing inflammation, ALA can help to protect the liver and improve liver function [8].
+ALA can help to protect the liver and boost liver function [8].

 Again, similar to silymarin, ALA has been shown to protect the liver from toxins such as alcohol and acetaminophen [9,10].